Some type of shelter box was necessary so I built two different styles from scrap wood specifically for quail.

-When it comes to laying eggs they always go for the tall grass areas.
+When it comes to laying eggs they always go for tall grass areas.

-I built two shelter styles, one provides an open ground and the other has a wire floor allowing the birds to get off ground in case heavy rains occur.
+I built two shelter styles, one provides an open ground and the other has a wire floor allowing the birds to get off ground in case heavy rain occurs.